 - slowly return the leg back to the bent position while keeping the thigh lifted

 - repeat 8-12 times on one side and then the other.

 4. Office sit-ups

 Office sit-ups are good for toning your legs and glutes (bum muscles).

 - Sit in your chair, feet hip-width apart, with your toes, knees and hips facing forward.

-- Zip up and then slowly stand up, taking your weight through the heels of your feet and keeping your shoulders back and down.
+- Pull in your tummy muscles and then slowly stand up, taking your weight through the heels of your feet and keeping your shoulders back and down.
 Keep your pelvic floor and abdominals nice and tight.

 - Once you are standing (with knees slightly bent) slowly lower yourself back down into the chair with your bum pushed out towards the back of the seat, sit down and repeat.